Bobby-McGonigle/Cisco-RoomDevice-Macro-Projects-Examples/Macro Memory Storage/readme.md

 }
 ```

-Notice that the Macro names are considered global, so you can overwrite them id neccessary, so be mindfull how you coordinate your information and use **.global()**
+Notice that the Macro names are considered global, so you can overwrite them id necessary, so be mindful how you coordinate your information and use **.global()**

 All example in mem.write() apply to mem.write.global()